-A small business operator, aged over 55, sells his business.
+A small business operator, over 55 years old, sells his business.
 Under the terms of the sale, he agrees to be employed by the new owner for a few hours each week for two years.
 The sale of the business would be in connection with the small business operator's retirement.
 He has permanently or indefinitely ceased being self-employed and has commenced gainful employment on a much reduced scale with another party, although still performing similar activities.

-A small business operator and spouse are both pharmacists, are both aged over 55 and carry on business through two pharmacies.
+A small business operator and spouse are both pharmacists, are both over 55 years old and carry on business through two pharmacies.
 They sell one (and make a capital gain) and, accordingly, reduce their working hours from 60 hours a week each to 45 and 35 hours a week respectively.
-There has been some change to their present activities in terms of hours worked and location.
-But there has not been a significant reduction in the number of hours or a significant change in the nature of their activities and, therefore, there has been no 'retirement'.
+There has been some change to their present activities in terms of hours worked and location - but there has not been a significant reduction in the number of hours or a significant change in the nature of their activities - therefore, there has been no 'retirement'.

 If, on the other hand, one spouse reduced their hours to nil (stopped working), there would be a significant reduction in the number of hours that spouse was engaged in the business activities.
-The sale would, therefore, be in connection with the retirement of that spouse.
+Therefore the sale would be in connection with the retirement of that spouse.